CodeBoiz/Friends-Script-Generator/README.md

 # Friends-Script-Generator
-Generate a whole Friends using a neural network.
+Generate a whole Friends episode using a neural network.

 In order to get the dataset, run the python script `getDataset.py` to get all text from multiple webpages, and write the text to a file.